 While constipation can feel like a small and minor inconvenience, it’s actually so much more than that.
 Normally, cats pass stool once every 24 to 36 hours.
 When there’s no defecation over this time, it’s usually a sign of constipation.

 Constipation happens when the cat has difficulty passing stools or does so infrequently.
 This results in dry, hard stools that can accumulate in the colon.
-This condition can range from mild, occasional problems to severe blockages that require emergency treatment.
+It can range from mild, occasional problems to severe blockages that require emergency treatment.

 Constipation can come from different causes.
 This includes: